Skip to main content

 Getting Support

 Not getting enough sleep or sleeping too much can be disruptive to your daily functioning.
-If you feel this is the case, consider scheduling an appointment at the Counseling Center so you can better understand your sleep habits/patterns and learn further healthy sleep hygiene skills.
+If you feel this is the case, consider scheduling an appointment at Counseling & Psychological Services (CAPS) so you can better understand your sleep habits/patterns and learn further healthy sleep hygiene skills.

 Additional Resources